Solid Ground financial assistance programs.

 JourneyHome families can use one out of the dozens of transitional housing units or shelters throughout the county.
 Helping families find permanent, affordable housing is also included in the program service.
 Additional services include funding to help with, furniture needs, debt repayment, transportation needs, move-in expenses, and other expenses related to finding a job or housing.

 The community action Family Assistance Program provides help to those who are having trouble with the state and their Department of Social and Health Services (DSHS) benefits.
 Or it can help with federal government aid too.
+As there are several public welfare assistance programs in Washington and King County for very low income families and even immigrants.

 It provides clients with free information and referral, advice and direct legal representation to individuals who have had their state government public assistance benefits denied, reduced, terminated or.
-These benefits relate to Basic Food/SNAP food stamps, Medicaid, ADATSA, TANF, SSDI Disability or Lifeline
+These benefits relate to Basic Food/SNAP food stamps, Medicaid, ADATSA, TANF, SSDI Disability or Lifeline.

 The program can even represent clients in administrative hearings.
 Staff, including maybe lawyers, advise clients representing themselves.